nektro/mlog/content/posts/switching-to-nix.md

 date: 2022-01-18T02:54:09-08:00
 ---

 The original creation date on this article is 17 Jan 2022 and I've been running NixOS 21.05 since then.
 Previously I'd been running a mix of Debian and Ubuntu and I don't think I'll be switching back anytime soon.
-Granted, I have not officially performed an update in that time, though I do not suspect it going badly in the ways that other distrobutions have bricked my Linux installs in the past.
+Granted, I have not officially performed an update in that time, though I do not suspect it going badly in the ways that other distributions have bricked my Linux installs in the past.

 While only time will tell how long NixOS will stay with us, the ideas it brings to system management are incredible and I hope they stay around.
-I can confidently say that the system update to Nix 22.05 because I've already gotten my system to a brick-like state and recovered it in the past with ease.
+I can confidently say that the system update to Nix 22.05 will likely go smoothly because I've already gotten my system to a brick-like state and recovered it in the past with ease.

 NixOS is built on top of a custom purely functional programming language and interpreter aptly named Nix.
 In a system, the base file (which rarely ever needs to be changed beyond the initial setup) is `/etc/nixos/configuration.nix`.
 Mine is as follows (with a few comments removed for brevity):